ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Variables
 ~~~~~~~~~
 Use a lowercase single letter, word, or words when naming variables.
-Separate
+To improve
-words with underscores to improve readability.
+readability, separate words with underscores.

 .. code:: python